Scuds

 These are pretty much always called Scuds.

-Scuds are an extremely important trout food source in slow, weedy spring creeks and many other settings.
 They are crustaceans so they don't go through the same life-cycle complications as aquatic insects.
 They start out as small scuds, grow to be big scuds, and die.
-I think many anglers like that about them.
+The most significant family to anglers is Gammaridae with the species of the Gammarus genus heading up the list.
+The smaller Hyalella species of the Talitridae can also be important.